Urban heat island: On human health

 UHIs have the potential to directly influence the health and welfare of urban residents.
 As UHIs are characterized by increased temperature, they can potentially increase the magnitude and duration of heat waves within cities.
 The number of individuals exposed to extreme temperatures is increased by the UHI-induced warming.
 The nighttime effect of UHIs can be particularly harmful during a heat wave, as it deprives urban residents of the cool relief found in rural areas during the night.
+Exposure to extreme urban heat can increase the risk of heat-related illnesses and mortality, particularly among elderly populations.

 Increased temperatures have been reported to cause heat illnesses, such as heat stroke, heat exhaustion, heat syncope, and heat cramps.

 Extreme heat is the deadliest form of weather in the U.S. Per a study by Professor Terri Adams-Fuller, heat waves kill more people in the U.S. than hurricanes, floods, and tornadoes combined.
 These heat illnesses are more common within medium-to-large metro areas than the rest of the U.S., largely in part due to UHIs.
 Heat illnesses can also be compounded when combined with air pollution which is common in many urban areas.

 Heat exposure can have adverse effects on mental health.
 Increases in temperature can contribute to increased aggression, as well as more cases of domestic violence and substance abuse.
 Greater heat can also negatively impact school performance and education.
 According to a study by Hyunkuk Cho of Yeungnam University, an increased number of days with extreme heat each year correlates to a decrease in student test scores.